-Sea Fishing Tours around Koh Chang
+Koh Chang Sea Fishing Tours

 There is even an international fishing tournament, now in its 10th year, that attracts anglers from around South East Asia.
-However, this isn’t widely publicised.
+However, this isn’t widely publicized.
 It’s held some time between mid-February and mid-March.
 Keep an eye out for posters when if you are on the island at this time of year.

 However, fishing isn’t a way of life for many people on Koh Chang nowadays, the advent of tourism killed that off.
 It’s far easier to make money by converting your trawler into a tour boat and running snorkelling trips than it is to go out for days on end deep sea fishing.

 But at night, especially when there is no moon or it is cloudy, you’ll still see the green lights from dozens of squid boats on the horizon when you are dining at a beachfront restaurant.
 The bright lights are used to attract squid to the surface where they can easily be caught.
 These boats mostly come from the mainland, where there are still large fishing communities.

 This doesn’t mean that there aren’t any real fishermen left on the island.
 If you want to see how fishermen live, avoid Bangbao – the touristy fishing village and head to one of the smaller fishing villages that aren’t inhabited mainly by dive companies and seafood restaurants.

 You’ll find one in Klong Son at the north of Koh Chang, at the crossroads in the village, take the road that heads towards the sea, follow that and you’ll end up at a small pier lined with stilt houses and with numerous fishing boats moored at a harbour near the end of the pier.